bumblebees

 Nest on the ground or undergrounds.
 For example in mice nests and bird nests.
 About up tot 100 bumblebees.

 Length queen 18-26 mm, length workers 11-16 mm, length male 13-15 mm.
+Flight: March-September

-German: Gartenhummel French: Le Bourbon des jardins
+German: Gartenhummel French: Le Bourbon des jardins.

 The Red-tailed bumblebee is almost as large as the Large Earth Bumblebee.